TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 The Consumer Product Safety Improvement Act (CPSIA) by the Consumer Product Safety Commission (CPSC) ensures that all clothing is tested for lead and phthalates.

-But there is a whole host of potentially harmful chemicals that can sneak through unnoticed, such as:
+But there is a whole host of potentially harmful chemicals that bypass regulations, such as Ammonia, Bleach, Bromines, or Chlorine.

 From dyes to flame retardants and easy iron coatings to waterproofing, these chemicals get everywhere.
 The only way to be certain they're not in your baby's clothing is to choose organic brands.